schuyler/sim2075/methodology/reference/type-3-calibration.md

 ### Variance Allocation Implication

-This intractability has a concrete consequence for factor loadings: **Type 3 events should have lower factor-explained variance than Type 1 or Type 2 events**.
+This intractability has a concrete consequence for factor loadings: **Type 3 events should have the lowest factor-explained variance** of all causal types.

-Factors explain *why crisis windows open* (great power tension elevates Taiwan crisis probability).
-But they cannot explain *how small-N actor decisions resolve*.
-The resolution is irreducibly uncertain from our epistemic standpoint.
+Factors explain *why crisis windows open*, but cannot explain *how small-N actor decisions resolve*.
+See [[methodology/reference/variance-allocation]] for targets and computation method.

-**Target**: Type 3 events should have factor-explained variance of 0.40–0.50, leaving 0.50–0.60 as idiosyncratic variance.
-This is lower than Type 1 (0.70–0.80) or Type 2 (0.60–0.70).

-See [[methodology/reference/variance-allocation]] for the full framework and computation method.

 | Component | Tractability | Treatment |
 |-----------|--------------|-----------|